 INTJs and ENTJs are likely to have a difficult time facing new situations, as they tend to focus intensely on following a plan.
 Both personalities should be conscious of the positive aspects of change and should work to create a new plan, rather than focusing on any inconvenience it may cause.

-INTJs and ENTJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and ENTJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.